liv-ac-uk/comp122/labs/objects/README.md

 }
 ```

-The body of this class defines the operations we can perform on this object.

 {% next %}

 ## My Body Is Not An Object

-To use classes we must first *instantiate* these as objects.
-We do this in exactly the same manner as we declared the arrays earlier in this lab e.g.
+The body of this class defines the operations we can perform on this object.
+Once we have the class body written in a Java file, we can use it in any other code in the folder.
+To use classes we must first *instantiate* these as objects otherwise we will get an exception.
+We do this in exactly the same manner as we declared primitive types in previous labs e.g.

 ```java
 ...